-Prairie Valley has six major facility capital projects that are have been recently been completed!
+Prairie Valley has recently completed six major facility capital projects.

 Emerald Ridge Elementary School - Construction began on this brand new school in fall 2012 and was completed by the September 2014 first day of school.

 Lumsden Elementary School Addition - Construction began in January, 2013 with project completion by September 2014.
 The upgraded facility is home to a new 51 space licensed child care centre, a larger gym and new gym services area, a performing arts centre, an expanded science lab, and a Learning Street that serves as a gathering place for students.

 Education Centre Expansion and Renovation - The project accommodates all central functions in a new Prairie Valley Education Centre, including a Professional Development Centre, a professional library, secure information technology server space, central shipping and receiving and safe, efficient workspace for Division Office staff.

 Kipling School Consolidation and Modernization - Construction on Phase 1 began in late August 2011 and is now complete, consisting of a new and renovated elementary classroom wing and closure of the old primary building across the street from the main school.
 Phase 2 construction is also complete and includes construction of a servery, administrative offices, band/arts/multi-purpose space and health and safety upgrades.

 Vibank School Modernization - Construction on Phase 1 began in June, 2011 and is now complete, consisting of change room upgrades, a new, single storey elementary classroom wing and health and safety upgrades.
 Phase 2 construction is also complete and includes a new library, relocated administrative offices and renovations to the high school wing and health and safety upgrades.